8 Proven Facebook Ad Testing Tips to Maximize Results

 Use A/B Testing

-A/B testing is a built-in tool in Facebook Ads Manager that allows you to compare two versions of your ad and determine which one performs better.
+A/B testing is a built-in marketing tool in Facebook Ads Manager that allows you to compare two ad versions and determine which performs better.
 You can set how to identify the winner between the two versions based on a specific goal.

 For example, you can test different versions of your ad copy or images and see which one gets a higher click-through rate.